 Possible criminal charges against the animal owner include (but are not limited to):

 - Animal abuse or cruelty, Penal Code 597 PC;

 - Failing to control a dangerous animal, Penal Code 399 PC;

 - Creating a public nuisance, Penal Code 372;

 - Unlawful tethering, Health and Safety Code 122335 HS; or

 - Leaving an animal in an unattended vehicle, Penal Code 597.7 PC.

-Defenses to dog bite lawsuits in California can vary a great deal, depending on the facts of the case.
-Common defenses include:
+Defenses to animal bite lawsuits can vary a great deal, depending on the facts of the case.
+Common defenses to dog bite injury claims include:

 - The defendant was not the owner or handler (and was not, therefore, responsible).

 - You sustained no injuries.